paforme/predictiveanalytics/README.md

 by Nooruddin Abbas Ali

-The resources is arranged in the order of the chapters All code in this repository is licensed under the Apache 2.0 License
+The resources is arranged in the order of the chapters All code in this repository is licensed under the Apache-2.0 License